 Parameters - Timer Page

-playmode - ⊞ - Sequential (timeline-independent) or Locked to Timeline.
+timecontrol - ⊞ - Sequential (timeline-independent) or Locked to Timeline.
 In Locked to Timeline, non-deterministic features are disabled.
+External CHOP Channel lets you drive the master time (

 - Lock To Timeline